xmartlabs/MetalPerformanceShadersProxy/CREATION.md

 `CVMetalTexture` and `CVMetalTextureCache` from `CoreVideo` have missing declarations if Metal is not available, so we copied that too, commenting out the Metal check because it depends on a variable defined in the framework.
 We also changed the include guard to a custom one, otherwise the copied headers won't be imported.

 We realized that the property `currentDrawable` in `MTKView` is of type `MTLDrawable` in the simulator but of type `CAMetalDrawable` (a subtype) in the device!
 And that `CAMetalDrawable` header does not exist for the simulator.
-So we added and stubbed it.
+So we added and made a stub.
 The original header does not contain an include guard, so we had the extra problem of types redefinition.
 We added a precompiler guard to check if the original file was included or not.

+For each stub method, an exception thrown is added to the body.

-Then, we created a proxy that, using precompiler macros, imports the stub implementations or the real ones.
+Finally, we created a proxy that, using precompiler macros, imports the stub implementations or the real ones.